NickGrunert/master-thesis/modules/03_truth_compare.typ

     Rather, the emphasis has shifted to the examination of the actual results and the entry data that gave rise outlier.

     #heading(depth: 5, numbering: none, bookmarked: false)[Individual Entries]

-    #figure(
-      image("../figures/truth_compare/final_results/all_data.png"),
-      caption: [All twenty Calculated Point Clouds normalized to $[0, 1]$.
-For each the calculated Pearson and Spearman Coefficients are shown.], )<fig:truth_compare:final>

     As demonstrated by @fig:truth_compare:final, the aggregate data for all derivatives, subsequent to being normalized, is confined within the full spectrum of $[0, 1]$.
-    The majority of the results obtained lend substantial support to the assumption of good correlation.
+    The majority of the results obtained lend substantial support to the assumption of up to very high correlation.
-    As previously mentioned, each cell encompasses the aggregate of 280 data points, thereby meeting the requisite minimum of 250 points to ensure the attainment of stable results.
+    As previously mentioned, each cell encompasses the aggregate of 840 data points, thereby meeting the requisite minimum of 250 points to ensure the attainment of stable results.
-    The following observations can be made in this context:
+    The following observations can be made:

-    Firstly, three data sets did not successfully normalize the data due to the presence of one or more outliers, which resulted in the distortion of the data's maximum and minimum values.
+    Firstly, three data sets did not optimally normalize the data due to the presence of one or more outliers, which resulted in the distortion of the data's maximum and minimum values.
     The correlation scores of these data sets are satisfactory, irrespective of the metrics employed, as they are not dependent on the normalization process.
     However, this approach may present certain challenges when attempting to evaluate all datasets collectively.
     Specifically, the inclusion of these datasets can result in a reduction of the overall score, as they contribute "worse" points to the graph within the overarching context.

-    // TODO explain
+    The relevance of the MAE in this particular instance could be a subject of debate, as it functions as an indicator of the quality of the data subsequent to normalization, since this effectively addresses the issues encountered in @section:metrics.

+    #figure(
+      image("../figures/truth_compare/final_results/all_data.png"),
+      caption: [All twenty normalized Point Clouds showing Pearson and Spearman Coefficients.], )<fig:truth_compare:final>

-    Two datasets show almost no correlation.
+    Two datasets demonstrate only a relatively minor correlation, while one exhibits no correlation.
+    Nevertheless, this can be traced back to the effects of normalization, which distorts the perception of the data visually.
+    Initially, all data points were closely grouped, which led to this observation.
+    Despite the inability to identify a more precise solution to this problem, an examination of the segmentations themselves suggests that they are not of bad quality.

-    One dataset exhibits a comparatively low Spearman coefficient value, yet concurrently demonstrates a high Pearson coefficient value.
+    Two datasets exhibits a comparatively low Spearman coefficient value, yet concurrently demonstrating a high Pearson coefficient value.
-    This phenomenon can be considered a special case, arising from the presence of outliers along the Identity axis.
     The majority of the data points are concentrated in the top-right quadrant, in close proximity to each other, thereby creating a distinctive pattern.
     Consequently, they exhibit a satisfactory linear correlation, as evidenced by the Pearson outputs and substantiated by visual confirmation.
     However, due to the proximity of most points, the rank of the points becomes distorted.
     This issue is not of significant concern, as we consider values of comparable magnitude to be interchangeable.
     However, it should be noted that the Spearman coefficient does not take magnitudes into account and consequently yields a low score, which is not alarming.
     This study demonstrates the efficacy of employing both metrics for confirmation, as both metrics yield unexpected results when applied to specific cases, taking into account the particular data quality.
-    This finding suggests that relying on a single metric may not always be sufficient.
+    This finding suggests that relying on a single metric may not always be sufficient, or maybe even that the Pearson coefficient alone could be sufficient.

-    It is further noted that one dataset exhibited a Spearman score indicative of negative correlation, while it's Pearson score indicated no correlation.
-    An examination of the original data reveals that all values are highly proximate to each other prior to normalization.
-    It has been observed that minor alterations in the data seem to result in a decline in the score, while exhibiting minimal impact on the truth score.
-    Therefore, given the observation that all points are originally close to each other, it can be concluded that the Spearman coefficient is essentially invalidated for the purpose of accurately analyzing the data as before.

     #heading(depth: 5, numbering: none, bookmarked: false)[Combination of All Entries]

     #figure(
       image("../figures/truth_compare/final_results/combined_all_data.png"),
-      caption: [All normalized data points merged into one graph and analyzed together.], )<fig:truth_compare:final_all>
+      caption: [Graph of all normalized data points merged.], )<fig:truth_compare:final_all>

     Given that all individual sets have undergone normalization, @fig:truth_compare:final_all shows them after they have been combined into a single, comprehensive dataset for the calculation of metrics.
-    Due to the fact that the scatter plot currently displays $20 * 270 = 5400$ data points, its visual appeal has been diminished in comparison to previous iterations.
+    Due to the fact that the scatter plot currently displays $20 * 840 = 16800$ data points, its visual appeal has been diminished in comparison to previous iterations.
     The majority of points are situated along the Identity Axis.
     It is evident that there are specific points in the top-left and bottom-right corners of the graph that correspond to the sections of the graph that are considered unfavorable.
     The upper left corner of the matrix displays points that exhibited low algorithm scores but demonstrated satisfactory values when compared with ground truths.
 This observation is not problematic.